-Research conducted by members of the Cognitive Neurophysiology Research Group at New York University is aimed at bridging the fields of neuroscience and clinical neurology to advance our understanding of the human brain in health and disease.
+Research conducted by members of the Cognitive Neurophysiology Research Group at New York University is aimed at bridging the fields of neuroscience and clinical neurology to advance our understanding of the human brain in health and disease, particularly in epilepsy.
 To accomplish this goal, our team consists of scientists and clinicians working in close collaboration.
 The laboratory also maintains collaborative relationships with other basic science departments within the university and beyond.

 The Cognitive Neurophysiology Research Group is part of the Comprehensive Epilepsy Center in the Department of Neurology at New York University School of Medicine and affiliated with the NYU ECoG Group for the study of patients with brain implants.